SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/servicenow/set-up-searches.md

 ---
-id: set-up-searches-for-servicenow-integration
+id: set-up-searches
 title: Set Up Searches for ServiceNow Integration
+sidebar_label: Set Up Searches
 ---

 [Scheduled searches](/docs/alerts/scheduled-searches) are saved searches that run automatically at specified intervals.
 When a scheduled search is set to upload search results to ServiceNow, you can combine services for round-trip investigations.

 You can create a brand new search, or you can base a search on an existing saved or scheduled search.
 If you'd like to use an existing search, you'll need to save the query as a new search to not override the search's current schedule.

-Before you can set up searches for ServiceNow, you'll need to configure a [ServiceNow Connection](set-up-servicenow-connections.md).
+Before you can set up searches for ServiceNow, you'll need to configure a [ServiceNow Connection](set-up-connections.md).

 **To set up a search for ServiceNow integration**